Lincoln National Park

 Open 24 hours a day, 7 days a week.

-Wood fires and solid fuel fires are prohibited throughout the year (down to high water mark).
+Wood fires and solid fuel fires are prohibited from 1 November 2014 to 15 April 2015.
 Wood fires and solid fuel fires are permitted between high water mark and low water mark, other than on days of total fire ban except between Surfleet Point and Spalding Cove at the Surfleet Cove campground where wood fires and solid fuel fires are prohibited throughout the year.

 Wood must be supplied from outside the park, an adult must be in attendance and the fire must be extinguished before departure.